nextcloud/documentation/admin_manual/configuration_files/external_storage_configuration_gui.rst

 generic.
 See :doc:`external_storage/auth_mechanisms` for more detailed information.

 When you select an authentication mechanism, the configuration fields change as appropriate for the mechanism.
-Some backends are not yet migrated to the new authentication mechanism system, and are displayed with a mechanism of **Built-in**.
-The SFTP backend, to give an example, supports both password-based authentication and public key authentication.
+The SFTP backend, for one example, supports **username and password**, **Log-in credentials, save in session**, and **RSA public key**.

 .. figure:: external_storage/images/auth_mechanism.png
    :alt: An SFTP configuration example.